Top Seven Best Testimonial Plugins for WordPress

 I recommend checking it out.

-All of these plugins have their strengths and weaknesses, but Easy Testimonials and Strong Testimonials stood out for me, as they both offered hundreds of customisation options in addition to professional testimonial templates.
+All of these plugins have their strengths and weaknesses, but Easy Testimonials stood out for me, mainly because it offers hundreds of customisation options and various professional testimonial templates.

 Used/using any of these?
 Thoughts?